-The objective of the study tour was to help participants learn about social entrepreneurship and to start their own personal project through hands-on experience using the Change Making Patterns
+The objective of the study tour was to help participants learn about social entrepreneurship and to start their own personal project through hands-on experience using the Change Making Patterns Workbook.

-Workbook.
 Conducted in Cebu City and Manila City in the Philippines, the study program offered the participants the basic knowledge and theory of social entrepreneurship.
-The program also conducted joint workshops with Filipino students and a Japanese changemaker who had been actively involved in creating social change in the area.
-Eight students from S.A.L., a Japanese student group in Keio University, aiming to enhance awareness on international issues, also participated.
-The program gave the students a chance to study closely how the social entrepreneur creatively solves social issues in Cebu.
+The program also conducted joint workshops with Filipino students and a Japanese change maker who had been in the field.
+Eight students from S.A.L., a Japanese student group in Keio University which focuses on international issues, also participated.
+The program gave the students a chance to study closely how the social entrepreneurs creatively solve social issues in the field.
 They were to learn the efforts and the real challenges of creating a difference in the community and find their own way to act on problems in their community.
 Through interactive workshops, dialogues, fieldwork, and group work, the study tour aimed to inspire the Japanese students and Filipino youth to create an action plan for their project.

-In order for the participants to have a better understanding of the hows and whys to create social change in their matter, we decided that it was important to see how it is done in the real world.
-In this case, we had a Japanese social entrepreneur, Ms. Takako Yamada2, who works in the Philippines provide real experience and knowledge to the ready-to-be change makers.
-She has been vastly acknowledged in many prestigious communities that are the hub for social entrepreneurs.
+In order for the participants to have a better understanding of the hows and whys to create social change in their matter, we decided that it was important to see how it is done in the real world by the pioneers of social entrepreneurship.
+In this case, we had a Japanese social entrepreneur, Ms. Takako Yamada, who works in the Philippines provide real experience and knowledge to the ready-to-be change makers.
+She has been acknowledged in the world of social entrepreneurship.

 The study tour was conducted for 10 consecutive days - 7 days in Cebu City and 3 days in Manila City.
-Figure 5 shows the itinerary of the study tour in the Philippines.
+The Figure 4 shows the itinerary of the study tour in the Philippines.
 The activities in bold are the pattern-based workshops held.

-Day Place Morning Afternoon 1 Afternoon 2 2
+Day Place Morning Afternoon 1 Afternoon 2

-1 Cebu Departure Arrive at Cebu
+1 Cebu Departure Arrivie at Cebu

 2 Vist Lorega District Visiting the Market

-3 Yes, and Know Yourself Roadmap North Star to the
+3 Yes, and Know Yourself Roadmap to the North Star

 4 Sustainable System Field Diving Market Research Quick Actions

 5 Market Research

 6 Trusteam Chain of Empathy

-7 Retreat Sightseeing Dialogue
+7 Retreat Sightseeing Dialo Dialogue

 8 Depart for Manila Problem Solving Workshop

 9 Manila Sightseeing

-10 Checkout Depart for Japa an
+10 Checkout Depart for Japan